piotrszymaniec/looty/README.md

 ## Player Support
 Feel free to post bugs, questions, or feature requests [here](https://github.com/benjaminjackman/looty/issues)
 Also in Lootys thread on official PathofExile forum [post](http://www.pathofexile.com/forum/view-thread/832233)
-Please spread a word about Looty if you like it!
+Please spread the word about Looty if you like it!

 <a name="contribution" />